 Select the IPO you want to apply for from the list of open issues.

-Enter your UPI ID.
+Enter your UPI ID and click on ‘verify’.
 Make sure this is the UPI ID mapped to your personal bank account.
 The IPO application is liable to get rejected if the person who is applying is different from the one whose bank account is used to apply.

 Place your bid(s).
+Select the investor type for your application.
 While placing the bids, only quantity that is a multiple of the lot size is allowed.
-If you wish to apply at the cut-off price, simply click on the checkbox next to ‘Cutoff price’.
+If you wish to apply at the cut-off price, simply click on the checkbox next to ‘Cutoff-price’.
 If you want to place a bid at a different price, you can do so by entering a price in the ‘Price’ field.

 Once you’ve completed all these steps, click on the checkbox to confirm that you have read the issue size, lot size, and DRHP and click on submit.